DiamondLightSource/fa-archiver-py3/docs/fa_sniffer.rst

 Module Parameters
 =================

-Two module parameters can be specified when loading the fa_sniffer device.
+The following module parameters can be specified when loading the fa_sniffer device.

 `fa_buffer_count`
     A circular queue of fixed sized blocks is used to buffer the interface from